Chupalika/Koduck/README.md

 ## Quick Setup
 - download/clone repository
-- in `tables/settings.txt`, set the token to your bot's token
+- create a `token.txt` with your bot's token as its content
 - in `tables/user_levels.txt`, replace `user_id` with your user id (to find this, right click yourself in Discord and click "Copy ID" - developer mode needs to be enabled for the option to show up)
 - open up a command prompt, change the working directory to the Koduck folder, and run command `python main.py`